 For the Fritters

-- Combine shredded carrots, shredded sweet potatoes and spices in a large bowl.
+- Combine shredded carrots, shredded sweet potatoes, and spices in a large bowl.
 Use your hands to mix well so the spices are evenly distributed.

-- Add the flour and again, mix well so it’s evenly distributed.
+- Add the flour and mix well again so it’s evenly distributed.

 - Meanwhile, preheat a skillet to medium heat and melt 2-3 Tbsp coconut oil.